JohnSnowLabs/spark-nlp/docs/en/project_setup.md

 ## Text Classification Project

-The Annotation Lab offers two typed of classification widgets:
+The Annotation Lab offers two types of classification widgets:

-- The first one supports single choice labels.
+The first one supports single choice labels.
 You can activate it by choosing **Text Classification** from the list of predefined projects.
 The labels can be changed by directly editing them in the **Labeling Config** XML style widget.
 The updates will be automatically reflected in the right side preview.

 <img class="image image--xl" src="/assets/images/annotation_lab/sent_analysis.png" style="width:100%; align:center; box-shadow: 0 3px 6px rgba(0,0,0,0.16), 0 3px 6px rgba(0,0,0,0.23);"/>

-- The second configuration offers support for multi-class classification.
+The second configuration offers support for multi-class classification.
 It can be activated by clicking on the **Multi classification** link in the list of predefined configurations.
 This option will add to the labeling config widget multiple checkboxes, grouped by headers.
 The names of the choices and well as the headers are customizable.
 You can also add new choices if necessary.

 <img class="image image--xl" src="/assets/images/annotation_lab/image013.png" style="width:100%; align:center; box-shadow: 0 3px 6px rgba(0,0,0,0.16), 0 3px 6px rgba(0,0,0,0.23);"/>

 ## Named Entity Recognition Project

-Named entity recognition refers to the identification and classification of entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.
+Named Entity Recognition (NER) refers to the identification and classification of entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.

 The **Annotation Lab** offers support for two types of labels: